 Applying CPT Code 99459

-CPT code 99459 serves as an add-on code for outpatient or well-patient office visits, making it applicable in various scenarios, such as screening and annual wellness visits, when these examinations are necessary.
-Since it is classified as an add-on code, it cannot be billed independently and must be reported alongside specific primary service codes on the same date of service.
+CPT code 99459 is an add-on code for outpatient or well-patient office visits so it can be used in many scenarios such as screening and annual wellness visits when the exam is necessary.
+Since it’s an add-on code it cannot be billed alone and must be reported with a primary service code on the same date of service.

-This code can be appended to a defined set of services, including new or established patient visits, consultations, and wellness exams, following standard CPT coding practices.
-Medicare and private insurers generally adhere to this list, though Medicare may extend its use to additional G codes for annual wellness visits or “Welcome to Medicare” exams.
-As coverage guidelines and coding requirements may evolve, healthcare providers should stay informed about any updates to ensure proper billing and compliance.
+This code can be appended to a defined set of services including new or established patient visits, consultations and wellness exams following CPT coding rules.
+Medicare and private payers generally follow this list but Medicare may extend it to additional G codes for annual wellness visits or “Welcome to Medicare” exams.
+As coverage guidelines and coding rules change healthcare providers should stay informed to ensure proper billing and compliance.

 Appropriate Usage of CPT Code 99459

-CPT code 99459 is applicable when a pelvic examination is performed as part of an E/M service in an office setting (Place of Service 11).
-CPT code 99459 is applicable when a pelvic examination is performed as part of an E/M service in an office setting, often handled through specialized physician billing services.
-The following E/M service codes are appropriate to report in conjunction with CPT code 99459:
+CPT code 99459 is used when a pelvic examination is performed as part of an E/M service in an office setting (Place of Service 11).
+CPT code 99459 is used when a pelvic examination is performed as part of an E/M service in an office setting, often handled through specialized physician billing services.
+The following E/M service codes can be reported with CPT code 99459:

 - Office or Other Outpatient Visits for New Patients: 99202–99205